Azure-Samples/openai-end-to-end-baseline/README.md

     pf flow build --source ./ --output dist --format docker
     ```

-    The following code will create a folder named 'dist' with a docker file, and all the required flow files.
+    The following code will create a folder named 'dist' with a docker file and all the required flow files.

 ### Build and push the image

 1. Ensure the requirements.txt in the dist/flow folder has the appropriate requirements.
-At the time of writing, they were, as follows:
+At the time of writing, they were as follows:

     ```bash
     promptflow[azure]